Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 Thank you.

-Yes, what I'm about to tell you, I hope shocks you and your listeners.
+What I'm about to tell you, I hope shocks you and your listeners.

 They passed an act called the Marriage Broker Act back in December, unknown to the public.

-And what they've done is shut down all worldwide fiance migration visas to this country indefinitely.
+And what they've done is shut down all worldwide fiancé migration visas to this country indefinitely.

 Why?